 No way!
 Making artwork in therapy can serve a lot of purposes but it is definitely not a tool for you to be analyzed.
 A lot of times, artists find meaning in their work and find the act of art making in itself meaningful, but that is definitely not the point of art therapy.
 All sorts of feelings get expressed in whatever we create (conversations, relationships, sculptures) and those offerings become a part of the conversation we create together to help you grow your life.

 What sort of training does an art therapist have?
 Will my insurance be accepted?

 Art therapists are graduate-level clinicians with training in psychology, psychotherapy and fine art.
 They complete internships and earn a license similar to the other disciplines that are licensed to practice therapy in New York State.
 Similar to teachers, social workers and psychologists, art therapists have to attend an accredited-Master’s program, provide supervised therapy after graduating, and pass a test before obtaining their license.
 They also are required to engage in continuing education in order to maintain their credentials. .
 Plenty of our patients with out-of-network coverage get reimbursement for their work with an art therapist and the process is nearly identical to getting reimbursement for any therapy offered in our office.

 Just good therapy.
 Period.

 Therapists love debating questions of method.
 The psychoanalysts debate the centrality of the drive function; Cognitive Behavioral Therapists challenge Rational Emotional Behavioral Therapists over the role of reason in the clinical encounter.
 While these conversations have a place, they often miss the mark relative to what matters most to you: finding a skilled therapist with whom to work on growing your life.
-While art therapy is a passion with some therapists in our office, what always leads in our work is the question not of what modality is best but of what organization of the therapy is right for you, to help you with your pain to grow your life.
+While art therapy is a passion with some therapists in our offices in Tribeca and Park Slope, what always leads in our work is the question not of what modality is best but of what organization of the therapy is right for you, to help you with your pain to grow your life.